Ashish-Chokhani/Vehicle_Detection_System/README.md

 ## License

-This project is licensed under the Team Visionary.
+This project is licensed under the Team Visionary Coders.